Monday, June 30, 2014

 THE BRITISH MUSEUM PRESENTS

-THE British Museum is launching a new guide focusing on gay-related exhibits as part of the London Pride festival this month.
+THE British Museum is highlighting a guide focusing on gay-related exhibits as part of the London Pride festival this month.

 "A Little Gay History" by Richard Parkinson, a curator in the ancient Egypt department, features gay objects and topics which otherwise often get overlooked at the mammoth museum.

 There is a sculpture of the beautiful face of Antinous, at whose death Emperor Hadrian "wept like a woman"; a battered copper coin showing the poet Sappho, whose surviving fragments of erotic poetry were so intense that the Victorians called all women who loved women after her native Lesbos; and a 20-year-old tin badge demanding, "how dare you presume I'm heterosexual".

 The guide together with an audio guide featuring the voices of prominent British actors, will form part of the Pride festival – which will also include a special showing of the Merchant Ivory film of EM Forster's "Maurice," in which the hero finds love in the galleries of the British Museum.
 Forster wrote the book in the early 20th Century but would not allow it to be published until after his death in 1970.

 After Antinous drowned in the Nile in AD130, possibly killing himself, Hadrian proclaimed him a god and displayed his image across the empire.
 His subsequent deep depression may have contributed to his own early death just eight years later.